Bwca/browser-extension_linkedin-summarize-post/extension/README.md

 6. **Restart Chrome completely**
 7. Wait 2-5 minutes for Chrome to download the AI model

 **Note:** This extension uses Chrome's experimental Prompt API.
 The AI model runs entirely on your device - no data is sent to external servers.
+This extension is not affiliated with Google, Chrome, or any AI providers.

 ### 3. Start Using It